Pedro Sarmiento de Gamboa: Later life

 Pedro Sarmiento de Gamboa spent the rest of his life dedicating himself to his writings and worked as an editor of poetry.
 On his last naval mission in the service of the king he was made Admiral of an armada of galleons en route to the Indies.
 He died while on the mission, near the coast of Lisbon.

 Legacy

 Due to his experiences Sarmiento became a byword for bad luck; Riesenberg tells us 'people would say, glibly, "So and so has the luck of Pedro de Sarmiento"'.

 Sarmiento de Gamboa is commemorated in the scientific name of a species of South American lizard, Liolaemus sarmientoi.

-A Spanish research vessel, BO Sarmiento de Gamboa, also carries his name.
+A Spanish research vessel, RV Sarmiento de Gamboa, also carries his name.